 Dry roast the peanuts in a small pan.
 You can add oil if you want but I generally don’t add at this step as we will put it tadka in chutney later on.
 Keep these roasted peanuts aside.

-In this step we will prepare tadka.
+In this step we will prepare tempering or tadka.
 Heat oil in a tadka pan or small pan.
 Add mustard seeds, urad dal, chana dal & fresh curry leaves to it.
 Let them roast till dal has slightly changed in colour and seeds begin to crackle.
 Pour it over freshly prepared chutney and mix well.

 You can store it in an airtight container in refrigerator for 2-3 days.
-Sometimes it happens when you take out the chutney after 1-2 hours or after a day or so, you will notice that it may have thickened a bit.
-Just add some more curd or water, mix well & you are good to go.
+Sometimes it happens when you take out the chutney after 1-2 hours you will notice that it may have thickened a bit.
+Just add some more thin curd (yogurt) or water, mix well & you are good to go.